LSEG-API-Samples/Article.EikonAPI.Python.Jupyter.Geographic_Sale_Breakdown/README.md

     }
     ```

+5. Run the following command in a Command Prompt to install the project dependencies

+    ```bash
+    $>(global_sale) pip install -r requirements.txt
+    ```

-5. In the current Command Prompt, go to project's notebook folder.
+6. In the current Command Prompt, go to project's notebook folder.
 Run the following command to start Jupyter Lab in the notebook folder.

     ```bash
     $>(global_sale)>notebook>jupyter lab
     ```

-6. Open *fundamentals_ld.ipynb* Notebook document, then follow through each notebook cell.
+7. Open *fundamentals_ld.ipynb* Notebook document, then follow through each notebook cell.

     ![Figure-2](images/jupyter_notebook.png "Open the Notebook application")

+**Note**: If you are using AnaConda/MiniConda, please refer to this [Conda - Managing environments document](https://docs.conda.io/projects/conda/en/stable/user-guide/tasks/manage-environments.html) for more detail about how create and activate environment with Conda.

 ## <a id="implementation"></a>Implementation